mne-tools/mne-icalabel/doc/index.rst

 artifacts. `Independent Component Analysis (ICA) <ica wikipedia_>`_ is a common procedure to remove these artifacts.
 However, removing artifacts requires manual annotation of ICA components, which is subject to human error and very laborious when operating on large datasets.
-The first few version of ``mne-icalabel`` replicated the popular ICLabel model for Python (previously only available in MATLAB's EEGLab).
+The first few versions of ``mne-icalabel`` replicated the popular ICLabel model for Python (previously only available in MATLAB's EEGLab).
 In future versions, the package aims to develop more robust models that build upon the ICLabel model.